Koss86/tokyobash/README.md

 #theme      = catppuccin
 #theme      = kanagawa

-background  = 0 # turn on/off background variant
+background  = 0  # Turn background variant on/off.
-git         = 1 # Turns all git integration on/off
+git         = 1  # Turns all git integration on/off.
+time        = 1  # Turn the display of current time on/off.
-branchname  = 1 # Turn the display of branch name on/off
+branchname  = 1  # Turn the display of branch name on/off.
-statusbar   = 0 # Turn git status bar on/off
+statusbar   = 1  # Turn git status bar on/off.
-time        = 1 # Turn the display of current time on/off
+fetch       = 0  # Turn fetching of commits on/off.
 fetchtimer  = 1d # See below.
 ```